 IX.
-GRADUATION
+Graduation

 A student cannot be cleared for graduation until an application for the degree has been filed with the Registrar's Office and the appropriate graduation fee has been paid.
 The degree application card is obtained from the Graduate School Office and filed with the Registrar for the semester in which the student expects to receive the degree.
 If the student does not graduate in the indicated semester, the student must reapply for graduation by contacting the Registrar's Office.
-Please refer to the Master's Calendar or Doctoral Calendar for specific deadline dates.
+Please refer to the Master's Calendar or Doctoral Calendar for specific deadline dates at https://graduate-and-international.uark.edu/graduate/current-students/commencement-graduation.php .